bresheske/ec2-restapi/readme.md

    - `source ~/.nvm/nvm.sh`
    - `cd ./dist`
    - `npm i pm2`
+   - `npx pm2 install pm2-logrotate`
    - `npx pm2 reload main.js`
 - So we're actually installing [pm2](https://pm2.io/doc/en/runtime/overview/) in our distributable directory alongside of the webpacked main.js file.
-PM2 is highly configurable and does all of the magic for us for zero-downtime deployments.
+PM2 is highly configurable and does all of the magic for us for zero-downtime deployments, load balancing, and log file handling.
+   - If you would like to utilize the load balancer, just read the docs for PM2 and alter the deploy script to do what you need.

 # To Run Migrations
 Make sure your `config.json` file contains your database connection settings.
 Then the following commands are available: